001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 denote the externally specified objective.

-For a given execution, PS requires:
+For a given execution, APS requires:

 \[
 J_{t+1}=J_t